Vinifera-Developers/Vinifera/docs/User-Interface.md

 - When drawn on the map, beacons use `PBEACON.SHP`.
 The animation is drawn using the unit palette, and is remapped to the beacon owner's house color.
 The second half of the animation is played when the beacon is selected.

-- When drawn on the radar, beacons use `RDRBEACON.SHP`.
+- When drawn on the radar, beacons use `RDRBEACN.SHP`.

 - Beacon animations are not tied to game FPS and instead play at a set framerate.